genaray/Arch/README.md

 });
 ```

-In the example above we want to move our entities based on their `Position` and `Velocity` components.
+In the example above, we want to move our entities based on their `Position` and `Velocity` components.
-To perform this operation we need to iterate over all entities having both a `Position` and `Velocity` component (`All`).
+To perform this operation, we need to iterate over all entities having both a `Position` and `Velocity` component (`All`).
 We also want that our entity either is a `Player` or a `Projectile` (`Any`).
 However, we do not want to iterate and perform that calculation on entities which are controlled by an `AI` (`None`).

-The `world.Query` method than smartly searches for entities having both a `Position` and `Velocity`, either a `Player` or `Projectile` and no `AI` component and executes the defined logic for all of those fitting entities.
+The `world.Query` method then smartly searches for entities having both a `Position` and `Velocity`, either a `Player` or `Projectile` and no `AI` component and executes the defined logic for all of those fitting entities.

 Besides `All`, `Any` and `None`, `QueryDescription` can also target a exclusive set of components via `Exclusive`.
-If thats set, it will ignore `All`, `Any` and `None` and only target entities with a exactly defined set of components.
-Its also important to know that there are multiple different overloads to perform such a query.
+If that's set, it will ignore `All`, `Any` and `None` and only target entities with an exactly defined set of components.
+It's also important to know that there are multiple different overloads to perform such a query.
 > The less you query in terms of components and the size of components... the faster the query is !

 ## More features and Outlook

 This is all you need to know, with this little knowledge you are already able to bring your worlds to life.
 However, if you want to take a closer look at Arch's features and performance techniques, check out the [Wiki](https://github.com/genaray/Arch/wiki) !
-Theres more to explore, for example...
+There's more to explore, for example...

 - Bulk Entity Adding
-- Highperformance Queries
+- High performance Queries
 - Archetypes
 - Chunks
 - Parallel / Multithreaded Queries
 - Enumerators
 - CommandBuffers
 - Pure ECS
-- More api
+- More API

 # Performance
-Well... its fast, like REALLY fast.
+Well... it's fast, like REALLY fast.
-However the iteration speed depends, the less you query, the faster it is.
+However, the iteration speed depends, the less you query, the faster it is.
-This rule targets the amount of queried components aswell as their size.
+This rule targets the amount of queried components as well as their size.

-Based on https://github.com/Doraku/Ecs.CSharp.Benchmark - Benchmark, it is among the fastest ecs frameworks in terms of allocation and iteration.
+Based on https://github.com/Doraku/Ecs.CSharp.Benchmark - Benchmark, it is among the fastest ECS frameworks in terms of allocation and iteration.

 ## Benchmark
-The current Benchmark tested a bunch of different iterations and acess techniques.
-However the most interesting one is the `QueryBenchmark`.
+The current Benchmark tested a bunch of different iterations and access techniques.
+However, the most interesting one is the `QueryBenchmark`.
 It tests `world.Query` against `world.HPQuery` and a `world.Query(in desc, (in Entity) => { entity.Get<T>... }` variant.

 ```CSHARP